madalinagriza/flashfinanceUI/API spec.md

 ### POST /api/User/register

-**Description:** Creates a new user with a fresh user ID, password hash derived from the password, status ACTIVE, adds the user to Users, and returns the created user.
+**Description:** Creates a new user account.

 **Requirements:**
 - email is not used by any existing user

 **Effects:**
-- creates a new user with a fresh user\_id, password\_hash derived from password, status ACTIVE
-- adds the user to Users
-- returns the created user
+- creates a new user with a fresh user_id, password_hash derived from password, status ACTIVE; adds the user to Users; returns the created user

 **Request Body:**
 ```json